geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-12/meeting-transcript.md

 oh then maybe are you training which LLaMA

 ##### **Chenyu** [[00:28:06](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=1686)]
-8b oh okay i guess maybe bird is too small i was testing water just because i know the bird output is guaranteed to be correct i see
+8b oh okay i guess maybe BERT is too small i was testing water just because i know the BERT output is guaranteed to be correct i see

 ##### **Wozeparrot** [[00:28:17](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=1697)]
 but at least with LLaMA 8b i've had it stable without jit